reserve-protocol/protocol/docs/security.md

 All system-external functions are classified into one of the following 3 categories:

-1. `@custom:action` - Action.
+1. `@custom:interaction` - Action.
 Disallowed while paused.
 Per-contract reentrant lock applied.
 2. `@custom:governance` - Governance change.
 Allowed while paused.
 3. `@custom:refresher` - Non-system-critical state transitions.
 Disallowed while paused, with the exception of `forceUpdates`.